 - Usually it is alright to buy ferry tickets at the ferry terminals on the day of travel as some ferry routes (especially Hong Kong - Macau) are so popular that the ferries set off every hour.

-- However, you should also do a quick check to see if there are any events happening at Macau that may increase the influx of tourists to see if you want to buy tickets in advance.
-For example, I was at Macau during the Grand Prix and made the mistake of not buying the ferry tickets online in advance.
+- However, you should also do a quick check to see if there are any events happening in Macau that may increase the influx of tourists to see if you want to buy tickets in advance.
+For example, I was in Macau during the Grand Prix and made the mistake of not buying the ferry tickets online in advance.
 It was a chaotic situation at the Macau ferry terminals and I almost missed my flight due to the lack of ferry seats.

 - You can also board an earlier ferry if you wish after you have purchased your ticket with an allocated time.
 You just need to ask the ferry operator about the seat availability.

-By flight: Macau has an airport so you can check for airlines which provide this service.
+Macau has an airport so you can check for airlines which provide this service.
 Some airlines that fly to Macau include Thai Air Asia, Tigerair, Cebu Pacific, EVA Air, Air China and Korean Air.

 - Ferries to the HK airport are available at both Macau ferry terminals but they are not super frequent like the ones you take to Hong Kong central ferry terminals in Sheung Wan and Tsim Sha Tsui.
-Do check which ferry operator has a suitable ferry timing and book online in advance.
+Check which ferry operator has a suitable ferry timing and book online in advance.

-2) Where To Stay
+2. Where to Stay

 Where you decide to stay is usually dependent on the local attractions that you want to see.
 For things to do in Macau, you can refer to Tripadvisor.

-If you are looking for cheaper and more convenient accommodations, they are usually located at the Macau Peninsula.
+If you are looking for cheaper and more convenient accommodations, they are usually located on the Macau Peninsula.
 Some of the cheaper hotels I stayed at include Hotel Sintra (near the Macau Central and Grand Lisboa), Golden Dragon Hotel (~5 mins walk to the Outer Habour Ferry Terminal) and Metropole Hotel Macau (near Senado Square).

-3) Free Transport
+3. Free Transport

 Macau is a land of free shuttle services so you don’t really need to take a taxi to major tourist spots.
 These shuttles are provided by many hotels.
 Generally, big hotels with casinos offer frequent shuttle services to their hotels.
 Smaller hotels and those that do not have casinos may have less frequent or no shuttle services.
-However, in Macau, you do not need to be a guest of the hotel to board their buses—no one will ask you about this when you use their services because frankly they don’t really care.
-The main aim for most hotels offering such convenient services is to get you closer to their casinos.
+However, in Macau, you do not need to be a guest of the hotel to board their buses—no one will ask you about this when you use their services because frankly, they don’t really care.
+The main aim of most hotels offering such convenient services is to get you closer to their casinos.